kembAB/many-c--funcitions/README.md

 # many-csharp--funcitions
-c# basic concepts with different funcition console application
+c# basic concepts with different about 14  funcition console application